CartoDB/documentation/app/content/carto-user-manual/tutorials/find-the-best-place-to-create-a-store-near-the-customers.md

     ![Map style fill and radius](/img/cloud-native-workspace/tutorials/tutorial5_map_fill_and_radius_based.png)

-9. Now we are going to modify the SQL Query used to generate the map layer, and we are going to use the  [`clustering functions`](/analytics-toolbox-bq/sql-reference/clustering/) in `CARTO’s Analytics Toolbox` to generate 6 clusters (which is the number of stores we want to open).
+9. Now we are going to modify the SQL Query used to generate the map layer, and we are going to use the  [`clustering functions`](/analytics-toolbox-bq/sql-reference/clustering/) in `CARTO's Analytics Toolbox` to generate 6 clusters (which is the number of stores we want to open).

     ```sql
     WITH